golang

 Blog Image

-Build Event-Driven Microservices with NATS, gRPC, and Go: Complete Production Implementation Guide
+Build Production-Ready Event-Driven Microservices with NATS, GORM, and Go Structured Logging

-Learn to build production-ready event-driven microservices with NATS, gRPC, and Go.
-Complete guide with circuit breakers, observability, and deployment strategies.
+Learn to build production-ready event-driven microservices with NATS, GORM & structured logging in Go.
+Complete guide with testing, deployment & best practices.